youlama2008/react_googlemap_Demo/README.md

 ### This is a demo project built by node(expres), react, mobx + google map API + styled component.

 Frontend and Backend are decoupled.
-Please install dependencies by running in both folder 'server and client‘
+Please go to folder 'server and client‘ and install dependencies by running
 ```
 yarn
 ```